TuringLang/Turing.jl/docs/src/for-developers/how_turing_implements_abstractmcmc.md

 `Inference.jl` defines a struct `Transition`, which corresponds to this default situation, as well as a constructor that builds instances of `Transition` from instances of `Sampler`, by finding $\theta$ and `lp` in `spl.state.vi`.

-Construct transition from a `spl`: just dump the contents of vi-made-nametuple into a transition
+Construct transition from a `spl`: just dump the contents of vi-made-nametuple into a transition.

+TODO: this is what Importance sampling uses

 ### How `sample` works